10 Essential Activities to Grow SME Business

 When I blog, I make sure that I tweet and schedule a series of tweets for each of my tips.
 I post on LinkedIn and Google+ and I engage in discussions around the subject.
 I also send out emails to my contacts with links to the blog where they can find what they will hopefully feel is useful information.
 I provide share buttons so others can disseminate my content.

 If we take the very simple example where you’re planning to advertise in an online trade magazine, consider what else you can do with that same audience.
-Perhaps you can write an advertorial and / or thought piece with links back to your blog or provide a free download if they sign up to your news.
+Perhaps you can write an advertorial and/or thought piece with links back to your blog or provide a free download if they sign up for your news.
 If you’re able to do so, provide some great editorial that the magazine might feature – all on the same topic that’s of interest to the reader.

 DIY or Outsource?